rougier/python-opengl/07-points.rst

    A lit sphere

-If you look closely at a sphere, you'll see that that the projected shape on screen is actualy as disc as shown on the figure on the right.
+If you look closely at a sphere, you'll see that that the projected shape on screen is actually a disc as shown on the figure on the right.
 This is actually true independently of the viewpoint and we can take advantage of it.
 A long time ago (with the fixed pipeline), rendering a sphere meant tesselating the sphere with a large number of triangles.
 The larger the number of triangles, the higher the quality of the sphere and the slower the rendering.
-However, with the advent of shaders, things have changeg dramatically and we can use fake spheres, i.e. discs thar are painted such as to appear as spheres.
+However, with the advent of shaders, things have changed dramatically and we can use fake spheres, i.e. discs that are painted such as to appear as spheres.
 This is known as "impostors".
 If you look again at the image, you might realize that the appeareance of the sphere is given by the shading that is not uniform and suggests instead a specific lighting that seems to come from the upper right